BestTimesToVisit.com Logo

 cultural

 Wander through the impossibly charming, Cycladic-style village of Anafiotika, nestled on the slopes of the Acropolis.
-Get lost in its labyrinthine alleys, adorned with bougainvillea, and feel like you've stepped onto a Greek island, far from the city's hum.
+Get lost in its labyrinthine alleys, adorned with bougainvillea and whitewashed houses, and feel like you've stepped onto a Greek island.
+Enjoy dinner at a traditional taverna here for an authentic, intimate atmosphere.

 food